 Property Description csa.provider.es.exists Required.
 Enable or disable the global search feature on this HP CSA node.
 If enabled, additional microservice properties may be configured.
 To enable the global search feature, set this property to yes .
+In a FIPS 140-2 compliant environment, this property must be set to no .
 Default: no (disabled) csa.provider.es.authUser Required if csa.provider.es.exists is enabled (set to yes).
 The user used by the Elasticsearch service to authenticate requests coming from HP CSA.
 HP recommends creating a user specifically for this purpose.
 If the out-of-the-box consumer user is disabled or another user is used, either another out-of-the-box user or LDAP user must be configured.
 If using an out-of-the-box user, this user must have the SERVICE_CONSUMER role configured.
 If using an LDAP user, this user must be assigned to the Service Consumer role.
 Default: consumer csa.provider.es.authPassword Required if csa.provider.es.exists is enabled (set to yes).
 The encrypted password of the csa.provider.es.authUser user.
-The password should be encrypted (see "Encrypt a Password" on page 130 for instructions on encrypting passwords).
+The password should be encrypted (see "Encrypt a Password" on page 138 for instructions on encrypting passwords).
 An encrypted password is preceded by ENC without any separating spaces and is enclosed in parentheses.
 Default: <encrypted consumer="" of="" password="" the="" user=""></encrypted>